Collateapp/CollateFileFormat/README.md

 Created and Modified use ISO 8601 formatted strings.
 If not found, Collate defaults to system birthtime for created and mtime for modified.

 Other fields may also be added to the frontmatter and Collate may utilize it in the future for other features.

+**Note: Any additional YAML encoded fields in the front matter will be passed through by Collate.**

 ### Body